 Child support and child maintenance allowance in Finland

-The child’s right to receive maintenance from his/her parents ends when he/she reaches the age of 18.
-Parents are also responsible for the child’s education-related expenses after the child has turned 18 if this is considered reasonable.
+A child's right to receive maintenance from his or her parents ends when he or she reaches the age of 18.
+Even after this, parents may still be required to contribute to the costs of their child's education if this is considered reasonable.

 Child support

-Child support is an amount of money paid periodically by the non-resident parent to participate in the maintenance costs of his/her child.
-A parent can be required to pay child support for a child if he/she does not otherwise provide for the child’s maintenance, the child does not permanently live with him/her or the child lives alternately with him/her and the other parent or other guardian.
+Child support is a sum of money that a non-custodial parent pays periodically to contribute to the costs of raising his or her child.
+A parent may be obliged to pay child support if he or she does not otherwise provide for the child's maintenance, the child does not live permanently with him or her, or the child lives alternately with him or her and the other parent or guardian.

 If one of the parents lives in another Nordic country

-The parent paying child support is liable to pay child support regardless of what country the child lives in.
-Liability to pay maintenance does not end, therefore, even if the child and the parent liable for maintenance live in different countries.
+The parent paying child support is required to pay child support regardless of what country the child lives in.
+The maintenance obligation therefore does not end even if the child and the parent liable for maintenance live in different countries.

-If the parent liable for maintenance does not pay child support, the parent who lives with the child can apply for child maintenance allowance in accordance with the rules of his/her country of residence.
+If the person responsible for maintenance fails to do so, the parent living with the child may apply for support in accordance with the regulations of their country of residence.

 Child maintenance allowance

 Child maintenance allowance helps to safeguard the child’s maintenance in situations where the child does not receive maintenance from both parents.
 There is a right to maintenance if the parent liable for maintenance does not pay the confirmed child support.
-There is also a right to maintenance if child support has not been confirmed to be paid due to the parent liable being unable to provide maintenance or if, due the parent liable being unable to provide maintenance, the confirmed amount of child support is lower than the amount of child maintenance allowance.
+There is also a right to maintenance if child support has not been confirmed to be paid due to the parent liable being unable to provide maintenance or if, due to the parent liable being unable to provide maintenance, the confirmed amount of child support is lower than the amount of child maintenance allowance.
+You can also get child maintenance allowance can if the child does not have another parent liable for maintenance.
 Kela is responsible for enforcement of child maintenance allowance.

 Payment of Kela child maintenance allowance requires that the child is permanently resident in Finland.